sandaya2000/swapper/README.md

 To swap doubles, a more generalized swapper for objects was written

 ### swapArraysWithNoTemporaryVariable.feature
-The generalized code was used to swap an array of integers with an arrays of strings
+The generalized code was used to swap an array of integers with an array of strings

 ### Test Run Console Log
 ```